finbourne/lusid-sdk-csharp-preview/sdk/docs/SystemConfigurationApi.md

 [EXPERIMENTAL] Set transaction types

-Set all transaction types to be used by the movements engine, for the organisation                WARNING!
-Changing these mappings will have a material impact on how data, new and old, is processed and aggregated by LUSID.
-This will affect your whole organisation.
-Only change if you are fully aware of the implications of the change.
+Configure all existing transaction types.
+Note it is not possible to configure a single existing transaction type on its own.
+WARNING!
+Changing existing transaction types has a material impact on how data, new and old, is processed and aggregated by LUSID, and will affect your whole organisation.
+Only call this API if you are fully aware of the implications of the change.

 ### Example